javiertoledo/bootstrap-rating-input/README.md

 ![Rating example](http://curso-rails-mini-blog.s3.amazonaws.com/rating.png)

+It can also create widgets using any loaded icon set (gylph/fontawsome)

 ## But, why another damn rating plugin???

 After searching for existing widgets, I found three categories of them: